Loledproski/knightfall-chess/README.md

 <p align="center">

-Made with ❤️ by **Harsh Mishra**
+Made with ❤️ by <b>Harsh Mishra</b>

-If you enjoyed this project, consider giving it a ⭐ on GitHub!
+⭐ If you enjoyed Knightfall Chess, consider giving this repository a star!

 </p>